jamesjnadeau/addisoncountyfielddays/content/exhibits/Open_Horse_Show.md

 - Jessica Stuart, Essex Junction, VT, 802-233-3013;
 - Bailee Layn, Bristol, VT, 802-922-1653,

-Entries close by postmark of July 31, 2022.
-Day stabling only:
+Entries close by postmark of July 31, 2023.

-First come, frst served basis @$15.00(box).
+Day stabling only: First come, frst served basis @$15.00(box).
 $5.00 refunded if left clean and checked by show management.

-Available from 7:30 p.m. on Wednesday 8/10/22.
+Available from 7:30 p.m. on Wednesday.
 Vacate by 6:00 p.m.
-Thursday 8/11/22.
+Thursday.

 We now have email and a Facebook page, please like us!
 Our email is fdhorseshow at gmail.com